 - storage container for the cooked potatoes.

-The size of storage container you purchase will be the size that fits best in your refrigerator.
+The size of the storage container you purchase will be the size that fits best in your refrigerator.
 Amazon has lots of options, but my advice is to visit one of those container stores to find the one that is best for you.